cloudinary-community/cloudinary-examples/examples/node-transformations-effects/README.md

 # Transformations & Effects in Node.js with Cloudinary Node.js SDK

-## 🧰 Using the URL Gen SDK in a React project
+## 🧰 Using the SDK in a Node project

-To use the URL Gen SDK in a React app, first import library:
+To use the SDK in a Node project, first import library:

 ```
 const cloudinary = require('cloudinary').v2;